-Our decisions have been influenced by what people told us, the funding available, more detailed information about likely costs for the different projects, and a desire to start with busy sections that will make the biggest contribution to the planned network.
+Decisions on which options to progress were influenced by what people told us, the funding available, more detailed information about likely costs for the different projects, and a desire to start with busy sections that will make the biggest contribution to the planned network.

-These proposals do not include a crossing on Cobham Drive, but we are working with the NZ Transport Agency on possible solutions for the longer term.
+The proposals do not include a crossing on Cobham Drive, but we are working with the NZ Transport Agency on possible solutions for the longer term.